billy4479/BillyEngine/README.md

 The `Entity` class is just an ID and a pointer so it's safe to copy it around.
 It provide methots to add, get, check and remove components which are just `struct`s.

 `ScriptableEntities` are entities with a custom behavior.
-The class, in turns, derives from `Entity` and has three methods to be overridden: `OnCreate`, `OnUpdate` and `OnDestroy`.
+The class is a wrapper around `Entity` and has three methods to be overridden: `OnCreate`, `OnUpdate` and `OnDestroy`.
 The constructor of this class has to be defined using the `SCRIPTABLE_ENTITY(ClassName)` macro.
 Other constructors won't be called but you can use `OnCreate` for that.
 Once you define you own class derived from it you can instantiate it using `CreateScriptableEntity<T>` on the application.